Thirlestane Castle: The castle today

 Captain Gerald Maitland-Carew inherited the castle in 1972 from his maternal grandmother, Ethel, Countess of Lauderdale, wife of the 15th Earl.
 At this time, the castle was in a serious state of disrepair, requiring extensive renovation.
 In 1984 the castle was given to a charitable trust established to ensure its preservation, and major repairs were carried out, assisted by financial grants awarded by the Historic Buildings Council and the National Heritage Memorial Fund.

 In addition to the grounds, the castle itself and its interiors, Thirlestane is noted for fine collections of paintings, furniture, porcelain and an historic toy collection.
-In 2016 the castle is open to visitors from 3 May until 2 October (Tuesday to Thursday and Sundays).

-In June 2021, planning permission was granted to Lauderdale Estates to construct holiday lodges in the Castle grounds.
+In June 2021, planning permission was granted to Lauderdale Estates to construct holiday lodges in the castle grounds.